sysrazor/testrepo/README.md

            <summary>OS JSON Break Down</summary>
            <p><ul>
                 <li> <b>Builders:</b> Information and details of the VM to create.
 OS, compute sizing and network information
-                <li> <b>Provisioners:</b> Custimozing the OS, Executing specified scripts from the scripts directory, copying files to the new VM and executing inline commands
+                <li> <b>Provisioners:</b> Customizatizing the OS, Executing specified scripts from the scripts directory, copying files to the new VM and executing inline commands
   </ul>
   </p>
          </details>